Distilling Privileged Multimodal Information for Expression Recognition using Optimal Transport: Results and Discussion

 \subsection{Comparison with the State-of-the-Art}

-Table \ref{tab:summ-mod} gives an overview of the experimental settings including different modalities, fusion methods, and the distillation setting.
-Table \ref{tab:pkd-sota} shows the comparison of the proposed method with state-of-the-art privileged distillation methods.
+Table \ref{tab:summ-mod} provides an overview of the experimental settings, including different modalities, fusion methods, and the distillation setting.
+Table \ref{tab:pkd-sota} compares the proposed method with SOTA-privileged distillation methods.
 We compare PKDOT with cosine similarity \cite{pkd-aslam}, MSE, and KL \cite{pkd-makantasis}.
 It can be observed from the table that PKDOT outperforms point-to-point distillation methods like KL-divergence, MSE, and cosine similarity.
-The improvement for the BioVid dataset is considerable, partly because the visual modality is weak in the pain estimation problem, because multiple subjects show little to no variation for pain and no-pain videos.
+The improvement for the BioVid dataset is considerable, partly because the visual modality is weak in the pain estimation problem and because multiple subjects show little to no variation for pain and no-pain videos.
 Transporting the PI, i.e., EMG, from the multimodal network to the visual network greatly enhances the performance.
 The improvement in the Affwild2 dataset is marginal because the PI, i.e., audio modality, is weak on its own but can still improve the visual-only network.
-This also points to the fact that the proposed network can be used in stronger-enhancing-weaker (SEW) and weaker-enhancing-stronger (WES) situations.
+This also suggests that the proposed network can be used in stronger-enhancing-weaker (SEW) and weaker-enhancing-stronger (WES) scenarios.

 Fig.~\ref{fig:simmat_5} shows the evolution of the similarity matrix with training.
 Fig.~\ref{fig:simmat_5}a is the similarity matrix for the pretrained teacher.
 It can be seen from the image that the samples from the same class have high similarity, and the samples from the other class have high dissimilarity.
 Fig.~\ref{fig:simmat_5}b is the similarity matrix for the student before training, which shows a moderate similarity with other samples, and the diagonal represents the high similarity between the sample and itself.
 As the training progresses, we see the student similarity matrix become closer and closer to that of the teacher.
-Fig.~\ref{fig:simmat_5}e shows the similarity matrix of the student model fully trained with PKDOT.